 3.1) Compulsive Absolutization

 There is little meaning in uttering this truth if the person who speaks it does not know it experientially, and has only as an intellectual understanding or conviction.
-Likewise, there is little value in offering this, as a teaching tool, to an aspirant who doesn’t yet have the necessary preparation and structures to take it in.
-In some cases, this may create undesirable side effects such as pathological dissociation, apathy and loss of empathy; or it destroys the motivation for spiritual practice.
+Likewise, there is little value in offering this as a teaching tool to an aspirant who doesn’t yet have the necessary preparation and structures to take it in.
+In some cases, this may create undesirable side effects such as pathological dissociation, apathy and loss of the will to live; or it destroys the motivation for spiritual practice.

 This cartoon speaks well of this trap—or “nondual sickness”, as I like to call it.
-Who wants to be a friend of the smart-ass philosopher here?
+Who wants to be the friend of the smart-ass philosopher here?

 Suggestions for balancing this attitude:

 - Be honest with your own experience.
 Recognizing the level at which you are naturally functioning, and then superimposing a concept such as “this is illusory” or “this is not who I truly am”, can be helpful and is recommended by many traditional masters.
 However, denying the reality of your spontaneous experience/perception is another thing, and I see no benefit in that.
 Superimposing, reinterpreting and looking deeper is one thing.
 Denying, suppressing, pretending—is something else.
 This is an important insight for both aspirants and teachers.